 REGULAR PAYROLL ACCRUAL

 The pay period ending 06/02/2020 will be the basis for computing the FY 2020 Regular Payroll accruals.
-All monetary fields except for salary and fringe benefits associated with individuals paid under Additional Assistance, and Adjustments, will be multiplied by 14/14 [1.000000].
-There will be no accrual for Health Benefits.
-If appropriate, a manual accrual, for salary, overtime and leave payout using Document Type YY must be established for individuals recorded under Additional Assistance.
+All monetary fields except for salary and fringe benefits associated with individuals paid under Additional Assistance, Adjustments and Health Benefits, will be multiplied by 14/14 [1.000000].
+If appropriate, a manual accrual, for salary, overtime and fringe benefits using Document Type YY must be established for individuals recorded under Additional Assistance.
 To determine “Additional Assistance” individuals, refer to biweekly Salary and Subsidy Report.

 The Department’s accrual for Salaries and Wages will be based on the amount that the employee, was paid on the 06/02/2020 payroll.
 The Regular Payroll accrual will be assigned Current Document Reference Number YY000RP2.
 The accrual reversal will be assigned Current Document Reference Number Y5000RP2.